 Spend the morning exploring the stunning beaches Donegal has to offer including the deceptively named Murder Hole Beach – the sea air will leave you feeling refreshed and ready to take on the last few days of your Irish adventure.

-Next head east to Derry and take in the history of this incredible city.
+Next head east to Derry.
+En route you may pass Wild Ireland animal sanctuary; make sure to stop if time allows.
+Once in Derry, take in the history of this incredible city.

 Derry is the second-largest city in Northern Ireland, so there is plenty to see and do.
 Check out the iconic Derry City Walls, the Peace Bridge, and the quaint Craft Village.